-- Except where provided by a governmental entity, landlords must provide and maintain appropriate receptacles for the removal of garbage and arrange for their removal.
+- Except where provided by a governmental entity, landlords must provide and maintain appropriate receptacles and conveniences for the removal of garbage, ashes, rubbish and other waste and arrange for their removal.

 - Tenants must comply with all obligations imposed upon tenants by building and housing codes materially affecting health and safety.

 - Tenants must keep that part of the premises that the tenant occupies and uses as clean and safe as the condition of the premises permits.

 - Tenants must dispose of all ashes, garbage, rubbish, and other waste cleanly and safely.

 - Tenants must keep all plumbing fixtures as clean as their condition permits.